serdeliverance/primer-server/README.md

 ## Disclaimer

-- the original idea was to generate a multimodule project (proxy-service, prime-number-service and proto) to share common dependencies and having a single point of management of the entire project, but I got stuck with `akka-grpc` plugin (I had issues generating stubs in a multimodule project).
+- The original idea was to generate a multimodule project (proxy-service, prime-number-service and proto) to share common dependencies and having a single point of management of the entire project, but I got stuck with `akka-grpc` plugin (I had issues generating stubs in a multimodule project).
 So, I finally ended up using different independent projects.

+- Sorry for the last trailing comma-space (", ") when requesting the endpoint.